iamtaylan/IHAinterface/README.md

-# İHAİnterface
+# UAV Interface

-İHAİnterface is a control and monitoring interface developed for Unmanned Aerial Vehicles (UAVs).
+UAV Interface is a control and monitoring interface developed for Unmanned Aerial Vehicles (UAVs).
 This interface enables users to easily manage UAVs and monitor operational data in real-time.

 ![Main Page](screenshots/MainPage.png)